COST CENTRE AND PROJECT DATA

 - Will it be easy for claimants to search based on the first word of the cost centre name?
 If not, consider renaming so the first name is intuitive for claimants

 - Who should sign off this data before it is submitted for inclusion in eExpenses?

 Updates will be possible after eExpenses goes live and between now and go-live.
 See the GL amendment process webpage on the Finance website.

 It is essential that details of the right people are input into SAP Concur eExpenses so that claims can flow through the process seamlessly.
 Departments and colleges adopting eExpenses have undertaken the following activities:

 - Checked that top task managers in Oracle projects are appropriate to undertake the budget-holder review for project expense claims, and provided an alternative if they are not.
 Budget-holder review is mandatory for project claims.
 [Project approvers do not mimic the purchasing hierarchy.]

-- Provide names of budget-holders for GL (general ledger) cost centre codes, if these are required.
+- Provided names of budget-holders for GL (general ledger) cost centre codes, if these are required.

-- Advise who will have delegated authority to approve expense claims at each of the levels in the approvals hierarchy as listed below.
+- Advised who will have delegated authority to approve expense claims at each of the levels in the approvals hierarchy as listed below.
 These are mandatory within eExpenses.